-I really enjoy flying DJI’s HD Digtial FPV System (review), it’s so immersive!
-I have been flying the DJI FPV system since its release in 2019, and it’s just awesome in my opinion.
-The video feed is much clearer and sharper, there is no breakup, and it’s more robust against multi-pathing interference.
+I really enjoy flying DJI’s HD Digtial FPV System (review) since its release back in 2019.
+The video is so much clearer and sharper, there is no breakup, and signal is more robust against multi-pathing interference.
 The range is actually comparable to analogue if not better.

 This is a DVR video recorded in my DJI FPV goggles, and it’s what I was watching in my FPV goggles:

-Despite the lower image quality, analog still offers some advantages such as low cost and consistent low latency which is preferred by racers.
+Despite lower image quality, analog still offers some advantages such as low cost and the consistent and lower latency which is preferred by hardcore racers.
 Also analog allows much smaller VTX and antennas, making it more suitable for smaller size FPV drones like Tiny whoops.

-And DJI’s FPV system is still not as good as HD cameras, so if you are looking for the best possible image quality, you will probably still need to mount an extra action camera on top of the drone, such as the GoPro, or Insta360 GO 2.
+And DJI’s FPV system is still not as good as action cameras, so if you are looking for the best possible image quality, you will still need to mount an extra HD camera on top of the drone, such as the GoPro, or Insta360 GO 2.

-Yes, DJI is not cheap, especially for those who already own the analogue setup, they would be reluctant to replace everything.
-But if you are just starting, you should seriously consider the DJI FPV setup :)
+Yes, DJI is not cheap, especially for those who already own the analogue setup, I don’t blame them for being reluctant to replace everything, but if you are just starting, you should seriously consider the DJI FPV setup :)